About Us

 Picture for the about-us page: Liverpool Liver building & compost heap.

-Compost Works is a Liverpool-based social enterprise with the mission of diverting food waste from incineration and landfill.
-We set up communal composting facilities and run educational activities to do with composting awareness.
-We want to inspire people in the Liverpool City Region to compost their food waste.
+Compost Works is a Liverpool-based social enterprise with the mission to divert food waste from incineration and landfill.
+We set up communal composting facilities and run various training sessions and educational activities around composting, with focus on food waste.
+We want to inspire people in the Liverpool City Region to compost.

-Since 2019, we have set up a number of composting facilities in communities and for local businesses across the Liverpool City Region.
-Compost produced from these sites is used for local growing projects and to enhance community green spaces.
+Compost produced from our compost sites is shared for free amongst compost users and surplus distributed for local growing projects and to enhance community green spaces.
 This is circular economy — local food waste gets converted into compost and then used to grow more food.

 Food waste is not rubbish!